 Providers can upload to MHR other types of documents too:

-This data is automatically saved in the MHR by means of an interoperable data network that requires a high level of standardization of clinical documentation.
-Yet, fewer than 25 percent of health care providers use MHR guidelines for clinical terminology, and no national mandates exist to this effect.32
+This data is automatically saved in the MHR by means of an interoperable data network that requires a high level of standardisation of clinical documentation.
+Yet, fewer than 25 per cent of health care providers use MHR guidelines for clinical terminology and no national mandates exist to this effect.32

 Clinical initiatives by hospital systems.
-Provider organizations find novel ways to use HIT to tackle inefficiencies and improve quality.
-Case studies in this section demonstrate how technology augments clinician decision-making and optimizes workflows.
+Provider organisations find novel ways to use HIT to tackle inefficiencies and improve quality.
+Case studies in this section demonstrate how technology augments clinician decision-making and optimises workflows.

 Analytics coupled with clinician education has played a major role in transforming pain management at Geisinger in the United States.
-At the Sheba Medical Center in Israel, efficiencies created by AI support quality improvement by prioritizing critical cases in the radiologists’ workflow, reducing time to treatment and improving outcomes for patients with critical pathologies.
+At the Sheba Medical Centre in Israel, efficiencies created by AI support quality improvement by prioritising critical cases in the radiologists’ workflow, reducing time to treatment and improving outcomes for patients with critical pathologies.

-For both organizations, several important factors contributed to success: an integrated data and analytics infrastructure already in place; clearly defined goals a new solution would meet; culture that supports innovation and data-driven decision-making; and change management—such as user engagement, education, and feedback—to help achieve desired behavior change.
+For both organisations, several important factors contributed to success: an integrated data and analytics infrastructure already in place; clearly defined goals a new solution would meet; culture that supports innovation and data-driven decision-making; and change management—such as user engagement, education and feedback—to help achieve desired behaviour change.